 In February 2013, the FASB issued ASU No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 This pronouncement was issued to improve the reporting of reclassifications out of accumulated other comprehensive income.
 The amendments in this update seek to attain that objective by requiring an entity to report the effect of significant reclassifications out of accumulated other comprehensive income on the respective line items in net income if the amount being reclassified is required under U.S. GAAP to be reclassified in its entirety to net income.
-For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income in the same reporting period, an entity is required to cross-referece other disclosures required under U.S. GAAP that provide additional detail about those amounts.
-This would be the case when a portion of the amount reclassified out of accumulated other comprehensive income is effective prospectively for reporting periods.
+For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income in the same reporting period, an entity is required to cross-reference other disclosures required under U.S. GAAP that provide additional detail about those amounts.
+This would be the case when a portion of the amount reclassified out of accumulated other comprehensive income is reclassified to a balance sheet account (i.e. inventory)

+instead of directly to income or expense in the same reporting period.
 This pronouncement is effective prospectively for reporting periods beginning after December 15, 2012.
 The adoption of ASU 2013-02 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.